The Differences Between Woven & Non-Woven Geotextiles

 • For Separation

 • For Drainage

 Woven Geotextiles are made by weaving narrow strips of film together in order to provide reinforcement and separation.
-These geotextiles are often referred to by tensile strength that will not break down under pressure.
+These geotextiles are often specified by tensile strength and are resistant to deformation when under pressure.
 Woven fabrics are somewhat plastic-like in appearance and in touch.
-They are mostly impenetrable and will not provide drainage.
-Woven geotextiles do have the capacity for very high loads and are normally used for road and parking lots.
+They are mostly impenetrable and typically do not provide adequate drainage.
+Woven geotextiles do have the capacity for very high loads and are normally used under roads and parking lots.

 Woven Geotextile Attributes:

 • Low Water Flow Rate

 Typically used for separation, filtration, and drainage, these fabrics are created using needle punching vs weaving.
 Non-woven are referred to by weight and appear and feel like felt in texture.
 They are penetrable and are normally used for drainage and filtration applications.

 • Referenced By Ounce Per Square Yard Weight